tariibaba/ini-data/README.md

 # ini-data

+## ⛔️ **Warning**: This library was created primarily for educational purposes, and is currently unstable

 INI parser and serializer for JavaScript.

 ## Usage

 ### parse()

 Let's say you have this INI file (named **config.ini**):

 ```